List of Nancy Drew books: Nancy Drew Diaries (2013–current)

-This series, that began in 2013, is a reboot of the Nancy Drew: Girl Detective series.
+This series, which began in 2013, is a reboot of the Nancy Drew: Girl Detective series.
 The series continues to follow Nancy and her friends' cases, with first-person narration by Nancy.
-The series was created to move away from the trilogy format of Girl Detective (besides for the first two books, all titles are now individual mysteries), make books longer than its predecessor, and have a cover artist.
+The series was created to move away from the trilogy format of Girl Detective (besides the first two books, all titles are now individual mysteries), make books longer than its predecessor, and have a cover artist.
 The new series also attempted to fix some of the more criticized aspects of Girl Detective, with arguable success.

 This is the first series to be available in three different formats; paperback, hardcover (with dust jacket), and eBooks.
 When the series was first launched, three new titles were expected to come out per year (with the exception of 2013 and 2015, which produced four new titles), but was later reduced to two titles per year in 2016.
 The first four titles had an initial printing of 25,000 copies in paperback and 2,500 copies in hardcover; books five through seven had an initial print run of 25,000 in paperback and 5,000 in hardcover; and books eight through eleven had an initial print run of 10,000 in paperback and 5,000 in hardcover.
-Though Simon and Schuster does not release sales information for these properties, on-line sites like Amazon and Barnes and Noble indicate their sales are lack-luster to poor.
+Though Simon and Schuster do not release sales information for these properties, online sites like Amazon and Barnes and Noble indicate their sales are lackluster to poor.

 Books 1-4 were released in a box set in November 2013, and a boxed set of the first ten books was released in August 2016.
 In addition, the first three titles were packaged in a single paperback book in June 2016.
-Also available are unabridged audio books for CD or downloads, read by Jorjeana Marie.
+Also available are unabridged audio books for CD or downloads for the first 26 books and the Christmas special, read by Jorjeana Marie.

 Artist Erin McGuire has served as the cover artist since the start of the series.